gregdhill/compass/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/gregdhill/compass)](https://goreportcard.com/report/github.com/gregdhill/compass)

 Inspired by [bashful](https://github.com/wagoodman/bashful), compass is a declarative pipelining and templating tool for Helm.
 Simply describe how the environment should be setup, and it will chart out a direction for your stack(s).
-It is still in an early phase of development, so please use with caution.
+As it is still in early development, please use with caution.

+## Features

+- [x] Stack Creation / Destruction
+- [x] Chart Dependencies & Variable Requirements
+- [x] Install & Forget Chart
+- [x] Fetch Docker Digest By Tag
+- [x] Pre/Post-Deployment Bash Jobs
+- [x] Explicit or Global Values (Namespace, Release, Version)
+- [x] Derive Values From Extra Init Template
+- [x] Output JSON Values

 ## Installation